Autoandroad; a blog dedicated to all cars on the road

 To share his inspiration and passion for real and model cars, Varol founded www.autoandroad.com, a blog website dedicated to fans of real and model cars.

-Varol has been regularly attending NAIAS Media Days in Detroit since 2011, reporting and and conducting interviews.
+Varol has attended all NAIAS Media Days in Detroit between 2011 and 2016, reporting and conducting interviews.

 He is partner and marketing director of Academy Travel Services, a travel agency in Toronto.
-He is also the founder and director of Nova Scola Education consulting Inc, a company providing consultancy and placement services for students coming to Canada for every level of study from language schools to colleges, high schools and universities.
-He lives in Burlington, Ontario with his family.
+He is also the founder and director of Nova Scola Education consulting Inc, a company providing consultancy and placement services for students coming to Canada for every level of study from language schools to colleges, high schools, and universities.
+He lives in Toronto, Ontario with his family.

 With Turkish as his native language, Varol speaks English and German fluently.